codingPhuc/obsidian_git_computer_network/Concepts of end systems,end devices,hosts, network edge, network core.md

 ### Routing :
-routing is the thing that created routing table is a global action : determine sou
+routing is the thing that created routing table is a global action : determine source destination path taken by packet , meanning that it will assign a path for the destination bases on the packet routing algorithms
+#### expample